notmuhammad/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

    - :ref:`Coding guidelines on naming and ordering the members of model classes
      <contributing/coding_guidelines/model_members>`

-Our real estate models can benefit from several computed fields to automate common calculations.
+Our real estate models could benefit from several computed fields to automate common calculations.
 Let's implement them.

 .. exercise::